 - In the USA, most people celebrate Christmas on December 25.

-- As many American people belong to British, Spanish, Italian, French, Mexican, and Polish background, so different traditions are observed at Christmas.
+- As many American people belong to British, Spanish, Italian, French, Mexican, and Polish backgrounds, so different traditions are observed at Christmas.

 - Christmas decorations include a Christmas tree, while most people also decorate the outside of their houses with lights and statues of Snowmen, Santa Cuas, and Reindeer.

-- People of the British origin eat Christmas day meal with roasted turkey, gravy, roasted or mashed potatoes, and vegetables.
+- People of British origin eat Christmas day meals with roasted turkey, gravy, roasted or mashed potatoes, and vegetables.

 - Italian Americans eat Feast of the Seven Fishes on Christmas Eve along with desserts like struffoli and panettone.